Netox005/Dubtrack/userscript/gde/emotes/README.md

 #### `api_extra.json`
 This file contains additional emotes that are not found on other APIs.
-It's format is the emotes codes set to it data, separated by group, separated by type (normal or zero-width)
+It's format is the emotes codes set to it data, separated by group, separated by type ("normal" or "zerowidth")

 ```js
 {